 Active disengagement in the U.S. workforce is estimated to cost between $450 billion to $550 billion a year.
 While those numbers sound completely bonkers at first, the problem of employee disengagement is more complex than many realize.

-For most, we want to feel happy, we want our loved ones to feel happy, and we want to help make the world a better place.
+For most, we want to feel happy.
+We also want our loved ones to feel happy and do what we can to help make the world a better place.
 If we can’t tie our working lives into those objectives, we are prone to just go through the motions while on the job.

 At imageOne, we’ve found that community involvement is an effective way to engage team members and spread happiness in the workplace and beyond.